tuananhdao/LKHpy/README.md

 ```

 > [!NOTE]
-> Built versions are tested againts lastest Ubuntu and MacOS.
+> Built versions are tested against the latest Ubuntu and MacOS.
 > LKH 3 does not support Windows (no one should use Windows anyway) and neither does LKHpy.
-As a work around, use `WSL`.
+As a workaround, use `WSL`.

 ## Usage